-A lot of baby gear can be garish — bright colors and eye-popping designs stimulate a child’s development but might not fit your design scheme — and baby play mats can be some of the primary offenders.
-For those looking for play mats and floor mats that are both padded and good-looking (and safe for your child to spend a lot of time on), we spoke to editors and bloggers about their favorite cloth and foam mats for children that would look great not only in a nursery but also in your living room.
+A lot of baby gear can be garish — bright colors and eye-popping designs stimulate a child’s development but might not fit your more sophisticated design scheme — and baby play mats can be some of the primary offenders.
+For those looking for play mats and floor mats that are both padded and good-looking (and safe for your child to spend a lot of time on), we spoke to editors, bloggers, and parents about the ones they use.
+Below, their 14 favorite (aesthetically pleasing) kids’ play mats — which are not to be confused with activity gyms, though we did include two recommended styles of those that come with non-offensive play mats for good measure — any of which would look great not only in a nursery but also in your living room.

 Those looking for a play mat with a playful (but still tasteful) design may want to consider this circular one from Pehr that we heard about from two folks.
 One is Fatherly deputy editor Matt Berical, who says, “This is a very plain, design-friendly play mat with no bells and whistles,” noting that “it has a really nice hand-screen-printed design” of sea creatures on one side, while the reverse is patterned with stripes.
 Berical adds that the quilted cotton mat is very gentle and available in a few styles, telling us, “A lot of parents like it because it fits in everywhere.”
 Ashlee Neuman, the Bump’s deputy editor, also recommends Pehr’s play mat — she likes the Noah’s-ark pattern, which has colorful animals on one side and stars on the other.